Wealth Architect · · 10 min read

 The first PE fund—$500K commitment, called over three years.
 Fine, that's less than 5% of your portfolio.
 A second fund you heard about.
 Another $500K.
 Still fine.
 A direct deal through your network. $300K.
 A real estate syndication. $400K.
 Another PE fund, different strategy, good diversification. $500K.
 A venture fund your former co-founder is raising. $250K.

 None of these individually is irresponsible.
-Added together, you've committed $2.45M to illiquid investments with capital calls coming over the next several years.
-Plus whatever you've already funded that's locked up.
+In total, you've committed $2.45M to illiquid investments, with capital calls expected over the next several years.
+Plus, whatever you've already funded that's locked up.

 Then the market drops 30%.
 Your liquid portfolio goes from $15M to $10.5M.
-But your PE commitments are still there.
+But your PE commitments remain.
 The capital calls keep coming.
 You don't have the cash.
 You're either scrambling for liquidity, defaulting on commitments, or selling liquid assets at the worst time to meet calls.

 Or the opposite scenario: a great opportunity shows up.
 Perfect fit for your situation.
 But you can't take it because your liquidity is locked in commitments you're lukewarm about.